 Applying for a visa for Argentina can take a lot of time.
 Argentina is a bureaucratic country and it is wise to start your preparations some time in advance.
-Applications for, among others, work or study visas have to be initiated by your employer or university in Argentina.
+Applications for work or study visas, among others, have to be initiated by your employer or university in Argentina.
 These applications can take a long time to be processed.
 Expect a long delay with the authorities in Argentina.
 However, personal experiences with Argentinean consulates have been reported as very positive, so ask in your local consulate about possible delays.

 Due to the complexity of immigration in Argentina, we cannot provide detailed information for every situation.
 This guide will get you started.
+A visa must be obtained from the appropriate Argentine Embassy or Consulate in their place of residence prior to travelling to Argentina.
 The documents that are most often asked for when applying are:

-- Passport with a validity of at least 1 year after the visa is issued
+- Passport with a validity of at least 6 months after the date of arrival

 - Four standard-size passport photos (4x4; preferably light blue background; ¾ profile right side)